-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by distortions to the fabric including sloping floors.
-On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.
+Notes The property is affected by past settlement evidenced by cracking to the walls.
+On the basis of a single inspection this appears to be of a longstanding nature, with no evidence of recent significant movement.